Esildor/esildor.github.io/_posts/2021-02-20-TravelStory-TheMobster.md

 ## Upon Arrival

 First thing I do when I land, is find transportation to the city.
-Next, find a hostel, or a nice spot in the woods if I'm feeling cheap.
-Most importantly I build my day pack.
-Just a small bad with water, battery pack, money, rain gear, maybe a book or journal.
+Next, find a hostel, usually by asking around at places or looking on the web.
+Once I've thrown my backpack down on my 2" inch thick mattress, I throw a bunch of stuff in my day pack.
+Usually I fill it with water, battery pack, money, rain gear, maybe a book or journal.

 Finally, I set out the door.
 Then I just start walking.
 I find that I can get the best feel for a city or town by just walking.
 You can take in all the vibes from the social situations.
-I found that this will kind of set the mood for your experience in the area.
+I found that this will set the mood for your experience in the area.

 I can tell you how I feel and what my first impressions are for every city or town I've been in.
 Its a pretty distinct feeling.
 But just because this feeling is distinct, doesn't make it true.
 It doesn't truly set the intention for how your going to like the area.

-Croatia was one of the worst initial experience I sensed.
-The place was dead.
-Barely any people around at all.
-And the people I did see, seemed like tourists.
-Granted, I didn't expect many tourists due to COVID.
-However, I didn't expect a little.
-But what made it notably strange is that Dubrovnik had **so much** residential housing.
-The place is basically on mountain thats falling into the ocean.

 <div class="gallery" data-columns="3">
     <img src="/images/blog/TravelStory-Mobster/cityview-1.jpg">